Close Menu

 • The rooting lasts in the baby for more than 6 months.

-Rooting reflex in babies is a natural reflex that appears at birth and disappears in due course.
+The rooting reflex in babies is a natural reflex that appears at birth and disappears in due course.
 It is one of the many reflexes that babies have.
-There is nothing much that parents can do about this reflex except let things take their own course.
+There is not much that parents can do about this reflex except let things take their course.

 FAQ’s